AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 @ulend

 Note:
+- Suggest using a DFD.
+Familiar to most people.
+Problems/threats tend to follow the data flow.
+Allows you to focus attention on the important parts of the system.
 - If data can go either one place or another, add both!
+- Can split into multiple diagrams
 - Not much different from a normal DFD
 - Difficult to find all the threats
 - Can we find any?
 Write them on a board!